dmccreary/stem-robots/docs/personas.md

 # STEM Robot Personas

+When you generate content, make sure you mention one of the personas that us this robot it a school.

 ## Prompt
 For the following robot, generate a list of personas that might be involved in using this robot is a classroom to teach computational thinking: